ziyanc080/HW2/README.md

 bazel test tests:q7_student_test
 ```

+Time Complexity:

+The for loop takes O(n) to run, and inside the for loop, we have map insert function which takes O(lgn).
+Hence, the total complexity is O(nlgn),

 ## Question 8 (20 Points.
 Medium)

  Write a function ```void kthPeek(std::vector<int> &input, int k);``` in [cpplib.cc](src/lib/cpplib.cc) that